neiios/impensa/README.md

 ## Technologies

+> [!IMPORTANT]
+> This repository hosts the client-side component of the project.
+For the server-side code, please refer to a separate repository [here](https://github.com/neiios/impensa-server-dotnet).

 Let's talk about the architecture of this mono repo:

-- **Full-stack JavaScript**: We use Node.js to power our servers, and React to power our frontend.
-Almost all of the code you'll touch in this codebase will be JavaScript.
+- We use NodeJS and .NET to power our servers, and React to power our frontend.
 - Here is a list of all the big technologies we use:
+  - **.NET 8**: Our backend frameworks of choice
+  - **React 18**: Frontend framework
   - **PostgreSQL 16**: Object-relational database
-  - **.Net 8**: Our backend framework of choice
-  - **React 18**: Frontend framework
   - **Docker**: To deploy our app in a neat container

 ## Deployment